bhoffman0/CSAwesome2/_sources/Unit1-Using-Objects-and-Methods/topic-1-13-constructors.rst

 |Exercise| **Check your understanding**

-.. mchoice:: const_def_1
+.. mchoice:: mcq_world_constructor
    :practice: T
    :answer_a: World w = null;
    :answer_b: World w = new World;
    :answer_c: World w = new World();
    :answer_d: World w = World();
    :answer_e: World w = new World(300,500);
-   :correct: c
+   :correct: c, e
    :feedback_a: This declares a variable w that refers to a World object, but it doesn't create a World object or initialize it.
    :feedback_b: You must include parentheses () to call a constructor.
    :feedback_c: Correct, use the new keyword followed by the classname and parentheses to create a new object and call the constructor.